smartin015/l2_makerspace/docs/tech_stack.md

 Online and data

 *   Have a full separate WAN & gigibit LAN for basement, with internet connectivity
-*   MQTT available for quick pubsub stuff, interoperable with ROS2 telemetry
+*   ROS2 is the backing system for communication between parts of the makerspace, with bridges to WebSockets, MQTT etc.
-*   quick graphing/dashboarding (using SQL?)
+*   Quick graphing/dashboarding (using SQL?)
 *   Local Postgresql server with periodic backup to the cloud
-*   Each project is at core a github repo (and possibly blobstore?
-How do people handle large files in git?
+*   Each project is at core a github repo

 Digital presence in the makerspace